Need Help Booking? Call Us

 This conservation is worthy of flora and fauna because this conservation is home to 33 species of mammals including Barking Deer, Musk Deer, Snow Leopard, Leopard, Blue Sheep, Himalayan Thar, and Black Beers as well as over 100 species of birds, three species of reptiles, four species of frogs and over 1500 to 2000 species of flower and plant.

-Manaslu Region is situated in Manaslu Conversation Area.
-It is opened for trekking in 1991 A.D. and remote sector with simple accommodation.
-Manaslu Region is a protected area by Manaslu Conservation Area Project (MCAP) and the government of Nepal controls all trekking activities.
-So you will need permission to trek in this region.
+The Manaslu Circuit Trek is a restricted area trek situated in the Manaslu Region within the Manaslu Conservation Area.
+It was opened for trekking in 1991 A.D. and is known for its remote sector with simple accommodation and food.
+The Manaslu Region is protected by the Manaslu Conservation Area Project (MCAP), and all trekking activities are controlled by the government of Nepal.
+Therefore, you will need permission to trek in this region.

 Tsum Valley Trek Permits cost USD 40 first seven days and an additional USD 7 each day from September to November.